EduhG/koko-devops/README.md

 Next fill in the form.
 Display Name can be same name as the github-repo name.

-Next under `Branch Sources` select github, then add the url to your github repository for this project.
+Next under `Branch Sources` select `Git`, then add the url to your github repository for this project.

 Next configure `Behaviors`.
 Leave the defaults, then add `Filter by name (with wildcards)`.
 In the include field add `main feature/*`.
 This will make the pipeline run whenever there are changes to the two branches; `main` and `feature/*`.